m-labs/artiq/doc/manual/faq.rst

 Some things to consider:

     - Is the ``core_addr`` field of your ``device_db.py`` set correctly?
+    - Did your device flash and boot successfully?
+Were the binaries generated for the correct board hardware version?
     - Are your core device's IP address and networking configurations definitely set correctly?
-Check the UART log for evidence of this, and talk to your network administrator about what the correct choices are.
+Check the UART log to confirm, and talk to your network administrator about what the correct choices are.
     - Is your core device configured for an external reference clock?
 If so, it cannot function correctly without one.
 Is the external reference clock plugged in?
     - Are Ethernet and (on Kasli only) SFP0 plugged in all the way?
 Are they working?
 Try different cables and SFP adapters; M-Labs tests with CAT6 cables, but lower categories should be supported too.
     - Are your PC and your crate in the same subnet?